 If you’ve used SAM for a long time you will no doubt have ran into a serious “violation” type error every now and then.

-(Don’t say you haven’t because that would be a big fat hairy LIE!)
+Don’t say you haven’t because that would be a big fat hairy LIE!

-They gone from years of burying their heads in the sand to suddenly wanting to fix problems within their software.
+So why the sudden change of attitude by Spacial Audio?
+They’ve gone from years of burying their heads in the sand to suddenly wanting to fix problems within their software.

 We guess this sudden change of attitude at Spacial is down to the fact they don’t have Louis Louw controlling things anymore.

-SAM Broadcaster could have been a really great automation program instead it’s been left in pretty much the same state it was in 14 years ago.
+SAM Broadcaster could have been a really great automation program instead it’s been left in pretty much the same state it was in 20 years ago.
 Give or take a few GUI changes.

 We can only but hope that the development team at Spacial Audio can finally get on with making software that works for what it was designed for.

-2) Double speed bug: Speeds up the music and makes it sound like the Chipmunks.
+2) Double speed bug: Speeds up the music and makes it sound like the Chipmunks